Laiqingsi/CLOCs_LQS/README.md

   python generate_data.py
 ```

-then you can get the input data.
+then you can get the input data that stored in `'inputpath'`.

 #### Train and Evaluation